ozoidemi/ePaper_guest_dashboard/README.md

 #### Fact 1 out of 3

-Yes.
-I mentioned it already, but let's hit it one more time for the people in the back:
+Let's hit it one more time for the people in the back:

 **DISCLAIMER**
 **This project stores and exposes WiFi credentials in plain text!**